Rmarkas/hello-world/README.md

 Hi humans,

-I am about to dominate the coding world.
+I am about to dominate the data science world.
 Be forewarned!

+-R